ssantichaivekin/blog/_posts/2018-03-22-finding-internship.md

 ## Forth Step: Tech Interview

 Some freshmen-only programs do not have tech interview.
-(I have heard that Facebook University doesn't have one.)
+I have heard that Facebook University doesn't have one.
 Instead, they have phone interviews and ask behavioral questions.

-The best way to practice doing tech interview is having one.
+The best way to practice doing tech interview is being in one.
 Mock interviews are not as good as real interviews.

 I can tell you a lot of things on tech interviews, but I think there are people who can tell better.
 Go check [HackerRank](https://www.hackerrank.com/domains/tutorials/cracking-the-coding-interview), listen to their videos, and slove their problems.
 Also, check out the book Cracking the Coding Interview and go to your career services.
 Check out the videos and go to career services to practice interviews even though you know you can slove the problems.
 The hard is often the explanation, rather than the solution itself.